buddyboss/buddyboss-platform/src/bp-help/docs/04-back-end-administration/09-emails/01-email-tokens.md

 `{{{invites.url}}}`

-Link to the recipient’s invitation management screen.
+Link to the recipient's invitation management screen.